 Martin Kramer, “Ambition, Arabism, and George Antonius,” in Martin Kramer, Arab Awakening and Islamic Revival: The Politics of Ideas in the Middle East (New Brunswick: Transaction, 1996), pp. 111-23.
-The version is also embedded at the foot of this page.

 An earlier version appeared in The Great Powers and the Middle East, 1919-1939, ed.
 Uriel Dann (New York: Holmes and Meier, 1988), pp. 405-16.

 The world first learned the history of Arab nationalism from a book published in 1938.
 The Arab Awakening by George Antonius eventually became the preferred textbook for successive generations of British and American historians and their students.
 Yet few now would deny that The Arab Awakening, for all the appeal of its narrative style, is more suggestive of a sustained argument than a history.1 “I have tried to discharge my task,” wrote Antonius in the forward to his book, “in a spirit of fairness and objectivity, and, while approaching the subject from an Arab angle, to arrive at my conclusions without bias or partisanship.”
 But Antonius did not pretend that his work met the highest standards of the historian’s craft.
 The Arab Awakening he preferred to regard as the “story” of the Arab national movement, “not the final or even a detailed history.”2 And once the book was near completion in 1937, Antonius wrote that “my contribution should be one not merely of academic value but also of positive constructive usefulness.”3

 In this practical bent, he was encouraged by the very practical American patrons who financed his researches and owned all the rights to the book.
 One of these insisted that the writing of The Arab Awakening “is not an end in itself, but only a means to an end.”
 It was